trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

   prosperous as we (Global North) are at this point in history, but humankind would get here eventually.

-* Oh, and see David Graeber's research on the real origins of money.
+* Oh, and see David Graeber's book on the real origins of money ("Debt").

 "There would be freeloaders."